lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 > Is this still a one-person-project?
 I’m so impressed.

-**In this new written series, I'd like to deep dive into solopreneurship and my personal journey with it.** It was never part of my life goals to start my own company and I hadn't thought about it even after I started working on Lunch Money.
+It was never part of my life goals to start my own company and I hadn't thought about it even after I started working on Lunch Money.
 It was only until I saw success during launch that I decided to quit my freelancing jobs to pursue this endeavour full-time.
 The aggregate of my life and work experience allowed me to transition easily into the role.

 In this article, I will go into 4 specific life and career decisions that I consider foundational to my solopreneurship journey.